 Section 2.1.
-[School name] shall designate and authorize at least one employee to coordinate its efforts to comply with its responsibilities under Title IX.
+Lee A. Tolbert Community Academy shall designate and authorize at least one employee to coordinate its efforts to comply with its responsibilities under Title IX.
 This employee shall be referred to as the Title IX Coordinator.

 Section 2.2.
 The Title IX Coordinator's information shall be prominently displayed on the school's website and in each handbook made available to students, parents or legal guardians of students, applicants for admission and employment, and employees